Key takeaways:

 1. Correct any URL errors

 Manually typing long URLs increases the chances of making errors because website owners may update, move, or delete their web pages at any time.
-If you encounter the HTTP 401 server error or get redirected to another website, double-check for any wrong URLs from your browser’s address bar and correct them.
+If you encounter the HTTP 401 server error or get redirected to another website, double-check for any wrong URLs in your browser’s address bar and correct them.

 2. Clear your browser cache and cookies

 Your browser stores site data and cookies to improve your online experience by shortening page loading time.
 However, they can cause interruptions to your authentication process when they’re outdated.
-Cleaning invalid data from your device’s internal storage helps your device run optimally and prevent the 401 error message from displaying on your screen.
+Cleaning invalid data from your device’s internal storage helps your device run optimally and prevents the 401 error message from displaying on your screen.

 To clean your browsing data, follow these steps.